-- Under the CARES Act temporarily supplements Unemployment Insurance (UI) benefit amounts and extends the duration of those benefits.
+- The CARES Act temporarily supplements Unemployment Insurance (UI) benefit amounts and extends the duration of those benefits.

 - From the date the bill is signed through July 31, 2020, all regular UI and Pandemic Unemployment Assistance claimants will receive their usual calculated benefit plus an additional $600 per week in compensation.

 - This Pandemic Unemployment Compensation (PUC) is a flat amount to those on UI, including those who are receiving a partial unemployment benefit check.

 - PUC also goes to those receiving the new Pandemic Unemployment Assistance program described below.

 - PUC may be paid either with the regular UI payment or at a separate time, but it must be paid on a weekly basis.